 English Learner services have been provided to over 15, 000 of the K-12 student population.

-There are approximately 20,651 students in the district who speak more than 108 different languages other than English in the home, regardless of EL status.
+Over 20,000 students in OPS who speak more than 120 different languages other than English in the home, regardless of EL status.

 There are over 2,400 refugee students in OPS coming from 12 different countries.
 The number of refugees is up 84% over the last five years with the largest growth coming from Southeast Asian countries.